-INSTRUCTOR : Dr. Adolfo E. Peters

-OFFICE : SS 307 (Shared Office)
+INSTRUCTOR : Dr. Adolfo E. PetersOFFICE : SS 307 (Shared Office)E-MAIL : aepeters@ucalgary.ca

-E-MAIL : aepeters@ucalgary.ca

-OFFICE HOURS: Friday 12:00 pm - 13:00 pm (or by appointment)
+OFFICE HOURS: Saturday after class (or by appointment)

 COURSE DESCRIPTION

 This course covers an area that is distinctively known as interdisciplinary research (IDR).
 Interdisciplinary research can be one of the most productive and inspiring of human pursuits-one that provides a format for conversations and connections that lead to new knowledge Committee on Facilitating Interdisciplinary Research, 2004).